maplight/votersedge-voting-info/voting-info/states/il/state-all-elections/es/my-rights-as-a-voter/rights-eligibility-challenged.md

 ---
-title: What are my rights as a voter whose eligibility is challenged?
+title: "What are my rights as a voter whose eligibility is challenged?"
 published: true
 weight: 4
 section: "my-rights-as-a-voter"